PaddlePaddle/PaddleClas/docs/en/inference_deployment/paddle_serving_deploy_en.md

   ```

 <a name="4"></a>
-## 4. Image recognition service deployment
+## 4. Service Deployment for Image Recognition
-In addition to the single-model deployment method introduced in [Chapter 3 Image Classification Service Deployment](#3), we will introduce how to use the detection + classification model to complete the multi-model **image recognition service deployment**
+In addition to the single-model deployment method introduced in [Chapter 3 Service Deployment for Image Classification](#3), we will introduce how to use the detection + classification model to complete the multi-model **image recognition service deployment**
 When using PaddleServing for image recognition service deployment, **need to convert multiple saved inference models to Serving models**.
 The following takes the ultra-lightweight image recognition model in PP-ShiTu as an example to introduce the deployment of image recognition services.
 <a name="4.1"></a>
-## 4.1 Model conversion
+### 4.1 Model Transformation
 - Go to the working directory:
   ```shell
   cd deploy/